Peperito/Data-structure-algo/notes.md

 O(f(n)) = O(n³)

 Why => Because this is the biggest, most dominant term in this function when the sample size get arbitrarly large.
+We are not trying to get exact time, but only how does it grow.
+Practically speaking on a small dataset a "faster" algotrithm can be worst, here only the worst case on a large dataset is considered.

+### Examples
+nested for loops, for every single input we go through every single iput so O(n²) QuickSort -> O(n logn)
+Binary Search tree -> O(log n)